assemblychat/badge/README.md

 > **Note**: Make sure you replace `<mycommunity>` with your communities' slug in both of these

 ## License
-This repo and all its files are licensed under MIT
+This repo and all its files are licensed under MIT.